mascaldotfr/CoRT/deploy/README.md

 3. [With API, integrated in an already running server](README.integrated.md) -- intermediate
 4. [With API using Docker, or any new server](README.vps.md) -- advanced, use development version by default

+## Releasing and production

+In [this document](release/README.md) is detailed how the release and production tarballs are created.
+If one day you need to take over from me, read this.

+That's quite my room to be honest...

+Deployment of the fully optimized production tarball (minified, optimized, with CSS fused) for https://cort.ovh is not documented since it's up to anyone deploying it.
+For example I `rsync` the generated tarball with the live directory), but you could use a variant of the *integrated* tutorial mentioned above.